Privacy Policy

 k.
 Police and other Governmental Authorities which are responsible in preparing relevant reports, such as accident reports

-HOW WE WILL USE INFORMATION ABOUT YOU
+HOW AND FOR WHAT PURPOSES WE WILL USE INFORMATION ABOUT YOU

-We will only use your personal information when the law allows us to.
-Most commonly, we will use your personal information in the following circumstances:
+We will only use personal information about you as permitted by law.
+Most commonly, we will use personal information about you in the following circumstances:

 b.
-Communicate with you in relation to any queries/complaints with respect to your insurance policy.
+Communicate with you in relation to any queries/complaints with respect to your insurance policy

 c.
-Manage our internal business operations in relation to finance and accounting, billing, recovery and collection of debts, records management and auditing.
+Manage our internal business operations in relation to finance and accounting, billing, recovery and collection of debts, records management and auditing

 d.
 Perform any other type of contract with non-policy holders (e.g. insurance brokers/ agents, third party vendors etc.)